boschrexroth/ctrlx-automation-sdk/doc/samples-net/hello.world/README.md

 This .NET sample prints out "Hello World" to the console.

-## Introduction
+## Description

 The app is prompting "Hello World" to standard output.

-## Description

-The implementation include the following steps:

-+ Write 'Hello World' to console in an endless loop every second.

 ## Prerequisites